-This matter is considered a key audit matter due to the high degree of judgement required by the directors to assess whether impairment indicators are present for specified tenements held and due to the significance of the capitalised amount of \$11.64m at 30 June 2018.
+This matter is considered a key audit matter due to the high degree of judgement required by the directors to assess whether impairment indicators are present for specified tenements held and due to the significance of the capitalised amount of \$13.09m at 30 June 2019.

-The conditions and assessment undertaken in relation to impairment are disclosed in the Group's accounting policy in Notes 1(f), 1(k) and 13 of the financial report.
+The conditions and assessment undertaken in relation to impairment are disclosed in the Group's accounting policy in Notes 1 and 13 of the financial report.